 More about the Artist Accelerator Program for emerging artists and artists seeking a successful career in the arts.

 Jill Myer is a visual artist whose work explores natural landscapes through the use of mediums such as plant matter, wool, beeswax, and watercolor pigment.
 Myer works with watercolors for their simple but beautiful layers and subdued color palette but also dives into bright full textured and tactile encaustic paintings.
 Myer grew up in Montana and received a Bachelor of Fine Art from the University of Montana in 2000 with an emphasis in painting and photography.
 After living in Alaska for many years, Myer now lives in Newport, OR with her husband and their dog, Simon.
 Jill’s Instagram

 Citlalmina Xochitl Rios | Photography & Poetry

 Citlalmina Xochitl Rios is an Indigenous photographer and poet.
 Rios is a Marine Corps Veteran from the San Gorgonio Pass and San Bernardino areas of California.
-She pulls her focus from what she knows as a veteran, a mother, and from the socioeconomic and cultural experiences of her youth.
-In 2019 and 2020, she was part of University of Oregon’s World Poetry Night and a poem of hers is being published in the upcoming edition of The Sand Canyon Review.
+She pulls her focus from what she knows as a veteran, and a mother, and from the socioeconomic and cultural experiences of her youth.
+In 2019 and 2020, she was part of the University of Oregon’s World Poetry Night and a poem of hers is being published in the upcoming edition of The Sand Canyon Review.
 In 2021, she will attend the College of Creative Studies in Detroit where she will focus on photography.
 Citlalmina’s Instagram

 Eileen Hinckle | Painting